kamlesh-t25/Library/README.md

 ### Backend:

 - We have defined models for users, books, and orders.
 For the admin panel, we are not using any model.
 Instead, we are directly connecting our backend to MongoDB to retrieve the required information (email and password) for login, which is defined in "server.js".

+- We are connecting backend to database using url in "./confi/db.js" and "server.js".

 - We have defined three models -userModel , orderModel and bookModel.